 What is Masturbation?

-Masturbation is the self-stimulation of the genitals, often done to achieve sexual pleasure or release.
-For women, this may involve touching the clitoris, vagina, or other sensitive areas.
-Masturbation is a personal activity and can vary in frequency and technique.
-It is a natural way to explore your body and understand your sexual preferences.
-While it is often surrounded by stigma, health experts agree that masturbation is a safe and normal part of life.
+Female masturbation refers to self-stimulation of the genitals, often done to achieve sexual pleasure or release.
+For women, this involves touching the clitoris, vagina, or other sensitive private areas.
+Masturbation is a personal activity and is a natural way to explore your body and understand your sexual preferences.
+In many cultures, it is often surrounded by stigma, health experts agree that masturbation is a safe and normal activity.

 Masturbation and Hormonal Imbalances

-- Estrogen and Progesterone Levels: For women, masturbation does not significantly alter estrogen or progesterone levels.
-These hormones are primarily regulated by your menstrual cycle and overall health.
+- Estrogen and Progesterone: These hormones are not affected by masturbation.
+They are regulated by your menstrual cycle and overall hormonal system.

 Signs and Symptoms of Female Hormone Imbalance